IBM CHQ Human Resources, August 2017 -- Present

 Our current efforts have two fronts.
 Specifically, we are extending and applying the principles of computational creativity into the following two areas: 1) food aesthetics assessment, enhancement and creation; and 2) creative color palette generation for product packaging design.

 In particular, our first research effort is about assessing the aesthetics of a cooked dish by analyzing its color composition.
 Especially, we detect major colors in a food image, explores their compliance to certain color schemes, measure how they spread across the color wheel, estimate their intensity and brightness, and finally assess how visually appealing the image is.
 Recommendations on adding particular colors to the image to increase its aesthetics will also be given.
 We have also developed a Google Glass App based on this engine.
 Images to be assessed can be either taken at real-time using Glass camera or selected from images pre-stored in its memory.
+Here is a peek to the ThinkLab Demo on this work -- Computational Aesthetics.

 Our second effort aims at helping CPG companies develop innovative and visually appealing color palettes for product packaging that conveys the right message they are trying to communicate to the market through the product.
 Product package design is a complex problem as the design is influenced by many factors such as target customer segment, product characteristics, desired message, brand expectations, etc. In order to create a system that assists in product design computationally, we build upon existing research in multiple scientific disciplines including color science, color psychology, notion of Bayesian suprise in information theory and message ontology.